-MAHEUT, LOUIS, probably the first surgeon born in Canada, son of René Maheut, a bourgeois of Paris, and Marguerite Corrivault; baptized 12 Dec.
-1650 at Quebec; d. there in 1683.
+MAHEUT, LOUIS, probably the first surgeon born in Canada, son of René Maheut, a bourgeois of Paris, and Marguerite Corrivault; b.
+9 Dec.
+1650 at Quebec; d.
+24 Nov.
+1683 at Quebec and was buried there two days later.
 The name Maheut is the Breton form of Mathieu, which has also produced Maheu, Maheux, and Mayo.

 Louis Maheut received the same first name as his older brother, likewise a surgeon who lived at various times in Canada.
 He had as godfather and godmother Governor Louis d’Ailleboust and Jacqueline Potel, the wife of Jean Bourdon.